-1. Geocodes are included so that all distribution systems are capable of distributing alerts, and for other purposes such as translation.
-When present in the message, polygons are the preferred method for defining the alert area.
+Geocodes are included so that all distribution systems are capable of distributing alerts, and for other purposes such as translation.
+In due course, the mandatory use a geocode is to be dropped from the CAP-CP rules.

-- 2. Use of only the highest level, all encompassing area division that fully applies to a message, is recommended.
-For instance, if an area includes all Census Sub-Division (CSD) codes in a Census Division (CD), use the higher level CD code only. - 3.
-Additional location codes from other lists such as a CLC or postal code may be included (Note: CLC is an Environment Canada Weather Radio location code).
+- 2. Use of only the highest level all encompassing area division, that fully applies to a message, is recommended.
+For instance, if an area includes all Census Sub-Division (CSD) codes in a Census Division (CD), use the higher level CD code only. - Additional location codes from other lists such as a CLC or postal code may be included (Note: CLC is an Environment Canada Weather Radio location code).